enkelprifti98/packet-block-storage-windows/README.md

 # packet-block-storage-windows

 `packet-block-stroage-windows` is a PowerShell script that automates the process of connecting / disconnecting Packet Block Storage volumes to your windows instance.
 It does not partition and format the volume so you will have to manually do that after the script connects the iSCSI block storage volumes.
+If you need help on partitioning / formatting the volumes, the process is covered at the end of the GUI guide [here](https://www.packet.com/resources/guides/elastic-block-storage-windows-server/), under the "Partitioning and Mounting the Volume" section.

 ## Downloading the script to your server instance